QuantInsti/Algorithmic-Trading-Code-Examples/README.md

 <a id='contributors'></a>
 ## Contributors
-QuantInsti's EPAT and Quantra content team are responsible for maintaining and contributing to this repository.
+QuantInsti's EPAT and Quantra content teams are responsible for maintaining and contributing to this repository.

 <a id='help'></a>
 ## Ask for help